anisrashidov/q2v_backend/README.md

 ## Design Decisions and Tradeoffs

-### Agentic tool-calling loop instead of a fixed pipeline
+### Plan-and-execute instead of a single agentic loop

-Earlier iterations used a fixed multi-stage pipeline (interpret → retrieve → aggregate → visualise).
-This was replaced with a single agentic loop where the model drives all decisions via tool calls.
-The benefit is flexibility: the model can call `search_trials` multiple times for comparisons, chain aggregation and transformation tools arbitrarily, and decide independently whether a bar chart or choropleth map best answers the question.
-The tradeoff is non-determinism — the same query may take different paths on different runs, making debugging harder.
+Earlier iterations used a fixed multi-stage pipeline (interpret → retrieve → aggregate → visualise), then a single open-ended agentic loop.
+The current design is plan-and-execute: a dedicated planning call (`plan_query`) produces a structured `QueryPlan` — answerability, search strategy, and intended chart(s) — before any tools run, and the agentic loop (`run_agent`) then executes that plan with full tool access.
+This buys two things over a bare loop: a deterministic clarification gate that rejects non-clinical or under-specified queries *before* spending a ClinicalTrials.gov call, and an iteration budget that scales with the planned chart count.
+The loop keeps the flexibility to deviate — calling `search_trials` multiple times for comparisons, chaining aggregation/transformation tools, and choosing the final chart type.
+The tradeoff is an extra LLM call per request and residual non-determinism in the execution phase; planning failures degrade gracefully by running the loop without a plan.

 ### All search parameters extracted from natural language